sendgrid/docs/source/User_Guide/Transactional_Templates/using_handlebars.md

 Personalizing email with Handlebars
 {% endanchor %}

+Currently, dynamic templates only supports the following helpers:

+* equals(a, b) - evaluates decimals, strings, and dates
+* not_equals(a, b) - evaluates decimals, strings, and dates
+* greater_than(a, b) - evaluates decimals, strings
+* less_than(a, b) - evaluates decimals, strings
+* and(a, b) - evaluates booleans
+* or(a, b) - evaluates booleans
+* length(a)  - evaluates arrays and strings
+* isBefore(a, b) - evaluates epoch form dates
+* isAfter(a, b) - evaluates epoch form dates
+* format_date(date, format, timezone) - epoch form dates, format follows [these guidelines](http://support.sas.com/documentation/cdl/en/lrdict/64316/HTML/default/viewer.htm#a003169814.htm), timezone is +/-n

 Here are some example scenarios you can use to substitute data with Handlebars.

 {% anchor h3 %}